WebReflection/polpetta/README.md

 What About .htaccess file
 -------------------------
-The *.htaccess* file is an experimental feature that lets you intercept few calls.
+The *.htaccess* file is a feature that lets you intercept few calls such *onrequest*, *onstaticfile*, and *onerror*.
 You can find a
 [.htaccess example here](https://github.com/WebReflection/polpetta/blob/master/test/weird folder/.htaccess).
-Implemented callbacks so far are *"onstaticfilerequest"*, used to serve in the example a markdown file already parsed, or an *"onerror"* callback to intercept problems and send back a nicer version of the error (404, 500, 403, etc ...)
+The .htaccess file works only if present in the root folder you chose for a polpetta instance.
+In all other folders this will be threaten as an hidden file rather than being parsed per each folder request.
+This simplifies and boost up **a lot** the server logic and is most likely everything you need.
+Here a summary of all current methods invoked, if present, with the .htaccess file.

+  * **onrequest**, performed *while polpetta is still backing*, you can use this event to create your own redirects, internals or external, or do any sort of crazy things you might think about.
+  * **onstaticfile**, performed once a non CGI/.njs file is going to be served.
+Here you can serve gzipped content or a completely different layout, accordingly with the file type.
+  * **onerror**, performed when something bad occurs.
+Usually, for bad we mean a forbidden 403, a not found 404, or an internal server error, with code 500.
+Here you can serve an alternative nice page, informing the user something went wrong or so something else, if you think it's necessary.

+Every time a callback is invoked, the [event object](https://github.com/WebReflection/polpetta/blob/master/src/htaccess/invokedHtaccess.js) will be sent.
+If you want to stop a default polpetta behavior, simply use `even.preventDefault()` or `return false` at some point in the callback.
+This works like DOM Level 3 or DOM 0 events ... as easy as that.

 Polpetta API
 ------------
-You can find almost everything documented in the [polpetta.js](https://github.com/WebReflection/polpetta/blob/master/src/Polpetta/prototype.js) file.
+You can find almost everything documented in the [prototype.js](https://github.com/WebReflection/polpetta/blob/master/src/Polpetta/prototype.js) file.
 Look closer and you will find a `polpetta.get(key[, default])` method, used to retrieve query string properties as it is for the PHP `$_GET[$key]` global, a `polpetta.post(key[, default])` method to retrieve posted data, a `polpetta.cookie(key[, default])` method, to get cookie, followed by `polpetta.cookie.set(key, value)` to set them.
 All these objects have a `obj.keys()` method too to retrieve all parsed keys for *get*, *post*, *cookie*, or *file*.